Twitter courts advertisers amid uncertain future under Musk

 By Sheila Dang

-May 4 (Reuters) - Twitter Inc TWTR.N is facing a skeptical audience as it showcases its advertising opportunities on Wednesday evening at an event in New York City, three ad agency executives told Reuters, as the social media company's plans under billionaire Elon Musk remain unclear.
+May 4 (Reuters) - Twitter Inc TWTR.N faced a skeptical audience as it showcased its advertising opportunities on Wednesday at an event in New York City, three ad agency executives told Reuters, as the social media company's plans under billionaire Elon Musk remain unclear.

 The Tesla TSLA.O chief executive, who is buying Twitter for $44 billion, has tweeted that the platform should not have ads so it can have more control over its content moderation policies.